Melkeydev/go-blueprint/docs/docs/advanced-flag/react-vite.md

-This template provides a minimal setup for getting React working with Vite for the frontend.
+This template provides a minimal setup for getting React working with Vite for the frontend and go on the backend.
 It allows you to easily integrate React with Tailwind CSS and Vite for fast development.

 The React advanced flag can be combined with the Tailwind flag for enhanced styling capabilities.